-Zoo one of my student’s favorite themes of the year.
+Zoo is one of my students’ favorite themes of the year.
 It’s a fun and engaging theme for students and teachers alike.
-I mean who doesn’t just love all those cute and adorable zoo animals.
+Animals fascinate children, and this theme builds upon the interest that already exists.
 Be sure to grab the Desert Art Freebie later in the post too!
 It makes the cutest bulletin board and it’s a great scissor skills activity too!

 Each week, I change the sensory table to a different small world habitat.
-The rainforest was easy, peasy.
-It’s just Easter grass, blue crepe paper (river), and rainforest animals.
-If you look closely you can see students made trees using craft sticks and green construction paper!
+Creating the rainforest sensory table was easy.
+I used Easter grass, blue crepe paper (river) and rainforest animals.
+If you look closely, you can see students made trees using craft sticks and green construction paper!

 A zoo play dough tray is great for strengthening their fine motor muscles.
 Students can be creative and sculpt habitats and homes for the animals.
 Students are also classifying and sorting the animals by their habitat.
 The blue play dough represents water and the green play dough represents grass or a forest.
 The glass gems are fun too!
 They loved making icebergs for the arctic animals using the white gems.